sandeep194920/MERN_Projects/README.md

 - `Get first five values of sorted array`
 - `Javascript object properties arranged in ascending order if the props are numbers`
 - `Sort, Slice and Reverse an array.
 Slice first and last five elements of array`
+- `Search functionality when enter button is pressed`

 ## Handy Tools